Indoor Obstacle Course Test

-The Indoor Obstacle Course Test (IOCT) is a test of full-body functional physical fitness administered by the Department of Physical Education (DPE) at the United States Military Academy at West Point, NY.
+The Indoor Obstacle Course Test (IOCT) is a test of full-body functional physical fitness administered by the Department of Physical Education (DPE) at the United States Military Academy at West Point, New York.
 DPE considers the IOCT to be one of the best evaluations of total body fitness given in the Army.
 Cadets who earn an A− (2:38 or less for men and 3:35 or less for women) are authorized to wear the IOCT Badge on their athletic shorts.

 Description

 DPE administers the test in historic Hayes Gymnasium, built in 1910.
 The IOCT is similar in concept to the obstacle course seen on the TV show American Gladiators, with the addition of a quarter mile sprint at the conclusion of the course.
 DPE administers the IOCT to all third, second, and first class cadets through the academic year.
 Large crowds of cadets, officers, and other onlookers gather to watch.